The Moab Stele

 The End of Moab

 The Moabite civilization flourished through the intervening centuries until 582 BC when they were captured by the Babylonians and led into captivity (much like the remnants of Israel several years before)).
 The difference was that the Moabites assimilated into the Babylonian culture and are never heard from again; the Jewish nation largely remained separate from the Babylonians and retained their culture.
-The Babylonians were eventually conquered by the Persians and the Jewish community was permitted to return to their homeland – Jerusalem.
+The Persians eventually conquered the Babylonians and the Jewish community was permitted to return to their homeland – Jerusalem.

 The land the Moabite nation left behind when conquered by the Babylonians was eventually settled by another group of people – the Nabataeans – who would eventually build the ancient city of Petra.